 - Picks up dirt and pet hair very easily.
-Make sure to wipe her down with a damp cloth to keep Baby Stella looking good!
+Use a damp cloth to keep Baby Stella looking good!

 - The older version with the headband can twist and become ragged fast.

-Stella is higher-priced than most dolls, and in some ways, I can understand why some people don’t think that she’s worth it.
-I don’t believe that you’re just buying a doll; you’re buying an educational tool, and a friend, for your child.
+Baby Stella is higher-priced than most dolls, and in some ways, I can understand why some people don’t think that she’s worth it.
+I don’t believe that you’re just buying a doll; you’re buying an educational tool and a friend for your child.
 Baby Stella is a doll that can grow with your child for years to come.

 When I set out to write a review about Baby Stella, I chose her because I am incredibly familiar with her.
 What I didn’t expect was to have my heart warmed all over again by her.
 She has helped to create many memories between my child and me, and I suspect that several more will be created for both of us.